 DC-based celebrity chef Spike Mendelsohn has some sage advice: “If the host is going to cook, then they should do most of the work before the party — you never want to miss out on the fun.
 I always prep the day before, and that really ends up impressing my guests.
 If I’m going to grill steaks, I’ll be sure to rub them, season and marinate them, and have them in [zip-top bags] ready for the grill.”

-Spike, a master snack maker, offers three easy ideas for backyard treats.
+Spike, a master snack maker, offers three easy ideas for backyard party treats.

 Mushroom Jerky: “We can’t talk about summer barbecue trends without talking about fungi.
 Portobello and cremini mushrooms have always been a substitute for meat.
 Just marinate the mushrooms, grill them on the barbecue a little bit, and then dehydrate them in the oven.”